dmaivel/dmaivel.github.io/portfolio.md

 | <img src="https://avatars.githubusercontent.com/u/38770072?v=4" width="128" height="128" /> | **Email**: dvmaivel@gmail.com <br> **Github**: [github.com/dmaivel](https://github.com/dmaivel) <br> |

+## About me
+I am currently a high school student, aspiring to become a computer engineer.
+I am self-taught and primarily experienced in C, C++, and Assembly (x86/64).
+I am especially passionate about low level development, including processor design, virtualization, graphics programming, and cybersecurity.

 ## Projects
 Here is a list of all of my *public* projects, a short description of each one, and any additional information I want the reader to know about them.